-- 1) Interest from qualified U.S. savings bonds, - 2) Employer-provided adoption benefits, - 3) Foreign earned income or foreign housing, or - 4) Income earned in American Samoa or Puerto Rico by bona fide residents.
+- 1) Interest from qualified U.S. savings bonds, - 2) Employer-provided adoption benefits, - 3) Foreign earned income or foreign housing, or - Income earned in American Samoa or Puerto Rico by bona fide residents.

 Figuring total income.
-To figure the total of one-half of your benefits plus your other income, use the work-sheet later in this discussion to figure this total income.
-If the total income is more than your base amount, part of your benefits is taxable.
+To figure the total of one-half of your benefits plus your other income, use the worksheet later in this discussion to figure this total income.
+If the total is more than your base amount, part of your benefits is taxable.

-turn.
+If the only income you received during 1999 was your social security or the SSEB portion of tier 1 railroad retirement benefits, your benefits generally are not taxable and you probably do not have to file a return.
 If you have income in addition to your benefits, you may have to file a return even if none of your benefits are taxable.

-If you are married and file a joint return for 1998, you and your spouse must combine your incomes and your benefits to figure whether any of your combined benefits are taxable.
+If you are married and file a joint return for 1999, you and your spouse must combine your incomes and your benefits to figure whether any of your combined benefits are taxable.
 Even if your spouse did not receive any benefits, you must add your spouse's income to yours to figure whether any of your benefits are taxable.